swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/conclusion.md

 compare the results with the previous ones and decide if you want to merge the new model or not.

-The following diagram illustrates the bricks you set up at the end of this part.
+The following diagram illustrates the bricks you set up at the end of this part:

 ```mermaid
 flowchart LR